Dutch Research Council

 The Dutch Research Council (NWO, Dutch: Nederlandse Organisatie voor Wetenschappelijk Onderzoek) is the national research council of the Netherlands.
 NWO funds thousands of top researchers at universities and institutes and steers the course of Dutch science by means of subsidies and research programmes.
 NWO promotes quality and innovation in science.
 NWO is an independent administrative body under the auspices of the Dutch Ministry of Education, Culture and Science.

 NWO directs its approximate budget of 1 billion euros towards Dutch universities and institutes, often on a project basis.
 Also, NWO has its own research institutes and facilitates international cooperation.
-Current president of NWO since April 1st, 2021 is Marcel Levi.
+The president of NWO since April 2021 is Marcel Levi.
 Former NWO presidents include Stan Gielen, Peter Nijkamp and Jos Engelen.

 NWO is also known for the annual Spinoza and Stevin Prizes.

 History

 The council was established in 1950 as Nederlandse Organisatie voor Zuiver-Wetenschappelijk Onderzoek (ZWO).
 This organisation did not focus on applied research; the research organization TNO was established for that purpose.
 In 1988 ZWO was renamed as NWO and was given the broader mission.
 Like its predecessor, NWO is a public institution; its tasks and responsibilities are established in the NWO Act.

 On 1 January 2018 the former FOM institutes AMOLF, ARCNL, DIFFER and Nikhef and the over 200 university workgroups from the former FOM projects merged with the other NWO institutes (NWO-I): ASTRON, CWI, NIOZ, NSCR and SRON.

 NWO signed the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities in May 2005.